dgca/dancortes-old/_posts/2015-05-17-how-to-make-carousel-only-html-css-no-javascript.md

 Each of our *div.carousel-item* elements have some content within them, and two links, *a.arrow-prev* and *a.arrow-next*, which we use to cycle between the carousel items.

 Because our individual carousel items will be *position: absolute* (so we can stack them on top of eachother), we have to set the *div.carousel-wrapper*'s height manually, and it makes sense to do this inline.
-We're going to try to offload as much of our CSS to our external stylesheet, but some of the items we'll have write inline in order to make our carousel reusable and scalable.
+We're going to try to offload as much of our CSS to our external stylesheet, but some of the items we'll have to write inline in order to make our carousel reusable and scalable.

 I'm also using inline CSS to set the background image of two of our *div.carousel-item* elements to make them a little more vibrant, but we'll leave that out below so that our markup is more readable.